Chris Pratt: Acting style and public image

 Since around the time he began portraying Star-Lord, Pratt has often been labeled as a sex symbol by the media; People magazine placed him at number two on its list of the Sexiest Men Alive in 2014.
 In 2017, Variety's Jenelle Riley described Pratt as "one of the nicest guys in the business", a reputation the actor attributes to "[having] good parents that raised me right".
 However, the media began referring to him as "the worst Chris" around 2020, a label that emerged online as he was deemed the least likable among the group of Hollywood actors commonly known as the "Hollywood Chrises"—Evans, Hemsworth, Pine, and himself.
 Pratt himself linked the backlash to his Generation Award acceptance speech at the 2018 MTV Movie & TV Awards, in which he stated, "God is real.
 God loves you.
 God wants the best for you".
 TV Guide writer Kaitlin Thomas described his public persona as a combination of his on-screen charisma and a degree of candor, which at times can be seen as controversial or problematic.

 In 2015, Pratt appeared in the Time 100, a compilation of the 100 most influential people in the world, as selected annually by Time magazine.
 That same year, Forbes ranked him as the 33rd-highest-paid actor globally, with earnings of $13 million.
 In 2016, he appeared in the Celebrity 100 list, a compilation of the 100 most powerful public figures in the world, as selected annually by Forbes.
 Also in 2016, the magazine again listed him as the sixteenth-highest-paid actor in the world, with earnings of $26 million.
 In 2017, Pratt was ranked the nineteenth-highest-paid actor, with earnings of $17 million.
-According to The Numbers, as of April 2025, his films as a leading actor have grossed over $14.1 billion worldwide, making him the fifth-highest-grossing box office film star and third-highest-grossing male actor of all time.
+According to The Numbers, as of April 2025, his films as a leading actor have grossed over $14.1 billion worldwide, making him the fourth-highest-grossing box office film star and second-highest-grossing male actor of all time.
 Including all roles—leading performances, cameos, and voice acting—his films have grossed a total of $15.8 billion worldwide.